bonni208/Business_Ethics/Business_Ethics.md

 >
 > The first lesson is a bit longer than the rest, and will introduce you to our basic approach — the "four moves" and the acronym we use to remember them: SIFT.
 The lesson will take 40 minutes to complete, including all readings, activities, and videos.

-###### Vocabulary: claims, sources
+**Vocabulary: claims, sources**

 - For the purpose of this course, a **claim** is a statement that purports to express something about reality.
 "The U.S. landed a space craft on the moon in 1969" is a relatively simple claim that is true.
 "The moon landing of 1969 was fake." is a simple claim that is false.
-"The mission to land on the moon was driven by Cold War fear more than scientific curiousity" is a complex claim one can have a range of opinions on, but is still, for a given context, either a well-supported claim, a controversial claim, or a claim lacking any real support.
+"The mission to land on the moon was driven by Cold War fear more than scientific curiosity" is a complex claim one can have a range of opinions on, but is still, for a given context, either a well-supported claim, a controversial claim, or a claim lacking any real support.
 - A **source** is the place where a claim or other information can be found.
 This course is a source of information about disinformation.
 Most claims can be found in multiple sources.
 You might find information about the moon landing in the Wall Street Journal, a website like Gizmodo, a textbook, a research paper, or a video recording of astronauts talking about the mission.

 #### **Play Fakeout!**